sneakerhax/Posts/posts/Dockerizing_Email_Harvester.md

 ## Conclusion

-So there you go a Dockerized tool.
-This makes it really easy to deal with dependencies.
-For example you can send the image to a friend and they can run it with ease as long as they have Docker.
+So there you go, a Dockerized tool.
+Containerizing makes it easy to deal with dependencies.
+For example, you can send the image to a friend, who can run it quickly as long as they have Docker.
 It doesn’t matter what kind of system they are running.
-I think all tools should come with a Dockerfile to deal with dependency issues.
+I think all tools should have a Dockerfile to deal with dependency issues.